 After six decades, I’ve observed the perils of complexity—both personal and pastoral.
 I’ve also noticed that the things in both arenas that matter most usually are the simplest.

-I have been married to my seraphic (go ahead and look that word up) wife Sheryl for thirty-seven years, and we’ve been blessed with three married children, who have in turn blessed us with the greatest core oikos imaginable—nine grandchildren.
+I have been married to my seraphic (go ahead and look that word up) wife Sheryl for forty years, and we’ve been blessed with three married children, who have in turn blessed us with the greatest core oikos imaginable—ten grandchildren.

 I received my formal education at Biola University and Talbot Seminary.
 I’ve been the Senior Pastor and primary teacher at the High Desert Church in Victorville, California since 1984.
 During that time, HDC has grown from 125 regular participants to over 12,000; from one campus to four.

-I am the author of two books, 8 to 15: The World is Smaller Than You Think and Common Sense Is the New Brilliance.
+I am the author of three books, 8 to 15: The World is Smaller Than You Think, Common Sense Is the New Brilliance, and the recently released Not My Church.
 These books highlight the oikos principle, which I believe is the simplest and most effective form of Kingdom growth that Jesus gave us.

 If you are ready to embrace simplicity as a core value, in both your personal life and church ministry, then you’ve come to the right place!